tejoakk/people-info/README.md

 # Peoples List and details

-load peoples list form Rest API and show list of peoples onclick show complete details of user with profile image
+Show peoples list form Rest API and show list of peoples onclick show complete details of user with profile image

 Also initial page has Search option to filter user by name